Septh/rollup-plugin-node-externals/README.md

 }
 ```

-As a general rule of thumb, you will want to always make this plugin the first one in the `plugins` array.
+Note that as of version 7, this plugin's `resolveId` hook has a `order: 'pre'` property that will make Rollup call it very early in the module resolution process.
+Nevertheless, it is best to always make this plugin the first one in the `plugins` array.

 ### 4/ Rollup rules
 Rollup's own `external` configuration option always takes precedence over this plugin.
 This is intentional.

 ### 5/ Using with Vite
-While this plugin has always been compatible with Vite, it was previously necessary to use the following `vite.config.js` to make it work reliably in every situations:
+While this plugin has always been compatible with Vite, it was previously necessary to use the following `vite.config.js` to make it work reliably in every situation:

 ```js
 import { defineConfig } from 'vite'